 The district recognizes the importance of communication between teachers and parents/legal guardians.
 To help promote positive communication, parent/teacher conferences shall be held once each semester.
-Parent-teacher conferences are encouraged and may be requested by parents or guardians when they feel they need to discuss their child's progress with his/her teacher.
+Parent-teacher conferences are encouraged and may be requested by parents or guardians when they feel they need to discuss their

-Teachers are required to communicate during the school year with the parent(s), legal guardian(s), or caregiving adult or adults in a student's home to discuss the student's academic progress unless the student has been placed in the custody of the Department of Human Services and the school has received a court order prohibiting parent or legal guardian participation in parent/teacher conferences.
+Teachers are required to communicate during the school year with the parent(s), legal guardian(s), or care-giving adult or adults in a student's home to discuss the student's academic progress unless the student has been placed in the custody of the Department of Human Services and the school has received a court order prohibiting parent or legal guardian participation in parent/teacher conferences1.
 More frequent communication is required with the parent(s) or legal guardian(s) of students who are performing below grade level.